erpin10/CIND820/README.md

 # Abstract
 ### Context
-As of 2016, approximately 11% of the United States 85 years and older population live within nursing homes on a long-term basis, 69% of which have at least one disability that affects their quality of life – hearing, vision, cognitive, ambulation (Roberts et al., 2018).
+As of 2016, approximately 11% of the United States’ 85 years and older population lives within nursing homes on a long-term basis, 69% of which have at least one disability that affects their quality of life – hearing, vision, cognitive, ambulation (Roberts et al., 2018).
 Frequent unplanned avoidable and unavoidable transfers from the nursing home to the emergency department can further negatively impact residents’ health status, can hinder care due to gaps in communication during transition, and can be costly for Medicaid programs (Moccia & Keyes, 2021; Walsh et al., 2010).
-Utilizing machine learning techniques, the relationship between operational, clinical and safety nursing home quality attributes and rate of emergency department visits for long-stay patients from the facility will be explored.
+Utilizing machine learning techniques, the relationship between nursing home quality measures in the clinic, operational and safety domains and the rate of outpatient emergency department visits for long-stay nursing home patients will be explored.
 ### Problem Statement
-Research questions for this study are as follows:
+The initial research question for this study is as follows:
-Which of the following attributes affect outpatient emergency department visits from nursing homes for long-stay patients? <br>
+1. Which measures within the following nursing home quality measure categories significantly affect the outpatient emergency department visit rate from nursing homes for long-stay patients?
-- Nursing home facility ownership type (for-profit versus government-owned)<br>
+•	Nursing home ownership type
-- Bed numbers and bed occupancy rate<br>
+•	Bed numbers and occupancy rate
-- Adjusted staffing hours per day across all nursing disciplines and turnover rate<br>
-- Reported incidents: facility-reported incidents, substantiated complaints, infection control citations<br>
+•	Staffing complement and turnover
+•	Reported incidents, complaints and citations
-- Long-stay patient quality rating<br>
+•	Long-stay patient quality management rating
-- Inspection survey outcomes on 2 domains: health deficiencies and fire safety<br>
+•	Inspection survey observed deficiencies
-- MDS 3.0 clinical measures for long-stay patients<br>
+•	RAI-MDS 3.0 clinical quality measures
-- COVID-19 incidence and death rates<br>
+•	COVID-19 Incidence and Death Rate
+Additionally, this study will be exploring the use of machine learning for prediction within the domain of nursing home quality.
+Thus, this study has an addition research question as follows:
-Through utilization of machine learning techniques, is it possible to predict which of the above features impact return to outpatient emergency department incidence?
+2. Through utilization of machine learning techniques, is it possible to predict the outpatient emergency department rate for long-stay patients utilizing long-stay nursing home quality measures?
 ### Data
 Nursing home demographics and attributes are from:
 - The Centers for Medicare & Medicaid Services (CMS) Provider Information dataset